Updated on July 9th, 2025 by Felix Martinez

 Source: Investor Presentation

-Sysco operates 333 distribution facilities worldwide and serves roughly 700,000 customer locations.
-Such a huge presence allows Sysco to keep costs low, and it can pass on the benefits to its customers with competitive pricing.
+Sysco operates ~340 distribution facilities worldwide and serves roughly 730,000 customer locations.
+This significant presence enables Sysco to maintain low costs and pass on the benefits to its customers through competitive pricing.

-Another benefit of Sysco’s business model is that it is resistant to recessions.
+Another benefit of Sysco’s business model is its resistance to recessions.
 Everyone has to eat, which gives Sysco a certain level of demand, regardless of the condition of the U.S. economy.

 This is why Sysco’s profits held up well during the Great Recession: